mcteamster/white/docs/images.md

 When creating cards you'll notice that the canvas only lets you draw in black (on a white background).
 Consider it an aesthetic decision.
 This has always been the case since version 1, and helps with resulting output `.png` image's built-in compression.

 ### Standard Resolution
 The size of displayed images as well as the sketchpad canvas adapt dynamically to the player's screen.
 Originally, this directly influenced the size of created images.
-As a result, cards could have wildly differernt resolutions and file sizes.
+As a result, cards could have wildly different resolutions and file sizes.

 The base64 data URI encoding of the PNG has varied in length from only a few hundred characters to over `100kB` on occasion.